-The of the development analysis of phraseological semantics at the modern stage of cognitive phraseology formation has demonstrated the effectiveness of the cognitivesemantic approach in solving the problem of phraseological meaning.
+The of the development analysis of phraseological semantics at the modern stage of cognitive phraseology formation demonstrated the effectiveness of the cognitivesemantic approach in solving the problem of phraseological meaning.
 Such an approach, based on an integrative methodological paradigm and the principles of cognitive semantics (anthropocentrism, interdisciplinarity, multilevelness, the principle of conceptual unity of language and speech), contributes to identifying the role of cognitivediscursive categories (situation, events, presupposition, etc.), as well as cognitive mechanisms (metaphors).
 The cognitive basis of phraseological meaning comprises knowledge formats (concepts, frames, categories).

 In the formation of figurative semantics of phraseological units, a special role is played by humans, as various meanings of phraseological units are interpreted by the speaking subject, experienced by them, evaluated, and thus enter into the sphere of human energy.
-It is the human who gives a name to a situation or an event (primary conceptualisation), using cognitive mechanisms (metaphor, metonymy), reinterprets primary meanings of the phraseological units, employing analogies and associations that arise during the perception and associations that arise during the perception and comparison of objects from the material and mental worlds.
-The denotative meaning of a phraseological unit (the name of a situation, an event) is inherited by them (inference), transferred to the spiritual realm, involved in the sphere of the subject's value-meaning orientation, interpreted, and evaluated by the subject (the stage of secondary conceptualisation).
+It is the human who gives a name to a situation or an event (primary conceptualisation), using cognitive mechanisms (metaphor, metonymy), reinterprets the primary meanings of phraseological units, employing analogies and associations that arise during the perception and comparison of objects from the material and mental worlds.
+The denotative meaning of a phraseological unit (the name of a situation, an event) is inherited by them (inference), transferred to the spiritual realm, involved in the subject's value-meaning sphere of the orientation, interpreted, and evaluated by the subject (the stage of secondary conceptualisation).